Profile milling with router and milling table - How to mill perfect profiles

 Mount the tool securely up to the marking in the collet chuck.
 Make sure that the milling depth, speed and direction of rotation are correct before you start.

-Important: Always follow the manufacturer's instructions for your machines and tools!
+Important: Always follow the manufacturer's instructions for your machines and tools.

 Step 3: Occupational safety